Skip to content

 • dailyProfitTracking table (main data storage)

-• youthEntrepreneursReal table (for fixed cost lookup)
+• youthEntrepreneursReal table (for retrieving daily fixed costs)

 Environment Variables